 Belleview is a very small city located in the state of Florida.
 With a population of 5,101 people and two constituent neighborhoods, Belleview is the 284th largest community in Florida.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Belleview is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Belleview is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Belleview who work in office and administrative support (15.30%), sales jobs (12.71%), and food service (10.34%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.97% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Belleview telecommute to their jobs.
+Overall, about 11.97% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Belleview in 2018 was $23,688, which is lower middle income relative to Florida and the nation.
 This equates to an annual income of $94,752 for a family of four.
 However, Belleview contains both very wealthy and poor people as well.